cfluke/allskyVR/docs/source/welcome.rst

 The Quickstart versions works on Linux and MacOSX operating systems.
 It requires a C compiler (gcc or cc).

-1. Download the contents of the allskyVR repository
+1. Navigate to the Github repository: https://github.com/cfluke/allskyVR
-2. Expand the zip file and move to the directory of your choice
+2. Download and expand the zip file and move to the directory of your choice
 3. Change into the allskyVR directory and execute the deploy script from the command line: <tt>deploy.csh</tt>
 4. Create the sample VR environment: <tt>allskyVR -i exoplanets.csv -f format.txt</tt>
 5. Transfer the export directory, <tt>VR-allsky</tt>, to a web server